GuusLammers/Blog-Flask-WebApp/README.md

 # User Instructions
 1- To use or test out the application yourself you will first need to download all of the files in the 'Blog WebApp' folder.<br />
 2- You will need to create a Python environment and install flask and flask_sqlalchemy so that the application can run.<br />
-3- Run the application in the terminal and open the link in your browser.
-The link should look something like 'http://localhost:5000/'.
+3- Run the application in the terminal and open the displayed local host in your browser.
+The localhost should look something like 'http://localhost:5000/'.
 4- Once running you test you can test out the application!
 # Application Pictures
 1- Home Page